Slavery & Abolition

 When Jay embarked on a voyage to Spain in the fall of 1779, rough conditions caused his ship to make an unintended stop in Martinique.
 During his brief stay in Martinique, Jay observed Caribbean slavery and the operations of a sugar plantation and purchased a young man named Benoit.
 Years later, while serving as a diplomat in France, Jay drew up a conditional manumission for Benoit stating that he would be freed following three more years of service marked by a "common & reasonable Degree of Fidelity."

-Jay's involvement with anti-slavery expanded beyond New York.
-He correponded with like-minded individuals in other parts of the United States.
+Jay's involvement with anti-slavery extended beyond New York.
+He corresponded with like-minded individuals in other parts of the United States.
 Jay's activities gained him membership in the Pennsylvania Society for Promoting the Abolition of Slavery.

 Jay's anti-slavery affiliations also spanned the Atlantic.
 He received information about abolitionist activities from such organizations as the Société des amis des noirs, which was founded in Paris in 1788.

 Jay made the acquaintance of William Wilberforce, a leading British abolitionist and social reformer, while serving on his diplomatic mission to London in 1794.
 Jay and Wilberforce remained friends and corresponded with one another over the ensuing decades.

 William Hamilton, a free African-American who worked as a carpenter and served as the first president of the New York Society for Mutual Relief, wrote to Governor John Jay requesting that he take action to end the practice of slavery.
 In his letter, Hamilton quoted two stanzas from William Cowper's 1788 anti-slavery poem The Negro's Complaint.
 No answer to this letter has been found.